 Community shares can provide the foundations for building a robust capital structure in a society.
-Some societies may be able to raise all the capital they require from individual members.
+Some societies may be able to raise all the capital they require from individual members and by reinvesting their surpluses.
 But, more often than not, community shares act as a lever to access institutional investment.
 This investment might be in the form of grants, loans or equity.
 The institutions might be public funding bodies, social investment specialists, banks, ethical investment funds, charities, and corporations, including other societies.

 Institutional investment is usually welcomed by societies, subject to concerns about the impact it might have on members’ investment and the dangers of over-dependency on a single source of investment.
 These concerns depend on both the nature and the scale of the investment.
-The focus here will be on three types of institutional investment - grants, loans and equity – and on a scale range from 10% to over 90%, of total capital required.
+The focus here will be on three types of institutional investment - grants, loans and equity.

 If you have any questions or suggestions for new information you would like to find in the Handbook, contact the team by email at [email protected]